skellis46/slipbox/improvisation and the threshold of the self.md

 Rosemary describes this return as 'refinding your edge', and I recognise that as a return to a skin-contained body: 'I'm in this skin [...]
 I'm aware of a boundary, a rather superficial boundary between interior and exterior' (Ellis, 19 May 2026).

 The difference between deep sensory improvising and the disappearance of the organiser is stark even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
-Furthermore, my suspicion is that I oscillate between the two kinds of dancing.
+Furthermore, my experiential hunch is that I oscillate between the two kinds of dancing.
 These are both clear phenomenological properties of these two experiences of deep dancing.
 First is that the experience of dancing without an organiser only becomes clear once that organiser returns.
 Second is that the sense of an _I_ is oscillating between being and not being.
 In one conversation with Katye, I describe this oscillation as being 'up and over the threshold and down and over', with the line becoming 'much much grey or slippery' (Ellis, 14 February 2024 pm; conversation 11 of 13).

 Because the improvisations were timed and ended with an alarm, the return to ordinary life could happen from either deep sensory dancing or dancing without an organiser.
 The harshness and potential discombobulation of the ending would depend on which kind of dancing experience was interrupted.
 As Katye observes, 'it's clear, like there's a reorienting that goes on and there's a kind of coming back that's happening' (Coe, 9 February 2024 pm; conversation 8 of 13).

-## Five observations
+## Five observations - this isn't right.

+-

-### Non-dual awareness
+### Non-dual awareness as a frame

 > Spend enough time in the hyper-awareness of improvisation and you will undoubtedly begin to question [...] the structure of self.

 <div style="text-align: right">– Kent De Spain [-@despain-2014-landscape p.52]</div>

+We tend to perceive ourselves as subjects seeing the world – including the body – 'as a field of objects to be endlessly manipulated, optimized, and exploited' [@sacasas-2022-two n.pag].
+In everyday English we describe ourselves as _having_ a body.
+But when I say, 'I have a body', who is the _I_ in that statement that _has_ a body and how is the _I_ distinguishable from that body?

+The philosopher and sociologist Helmuth Plessner (building on the work of phenomenologist Edmund Husserl) described the double nature of human embodiment.
+That is, 'we both _are_ a body and _have_ a body' [@wehrle-2020-being p.499].
+Plessner wrote, '[A] human being always and conjointly is a living body and has this living body as his [sic] physical thing' [Plessner 1970, in @wehrle-2020-being p.500].
+In other words, the human body is a subject _and_ an object, even if when it is perceived as an object it is somehow an 'object of special regard' [@garfield-2022-losing n.pag.].

-Nondual awareness refers to a foundational component of the phenomenology of consciousness in which there is no subject-object structuring [@josipovic-2019-nondual].
+Nondual awareness refers to a foundational component of the phenomenology of consciousness in which there is no such subject-object structuring [@josipovic-2019-nondual].
 In the Dzogchen Tibetan Buddhist tradition nondual awareness is known as _rigpa_ or pristine awareness – where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan], while in Buddhism it is _śūnyatā_ or emptiness – the open, non-conceptual field of awareness itself that is self-luminous and nondual.

 The neuroscientist, philosopher and podcaster Sam Harris (who is trained in and influenced by the Dzogchen tradition) describes nondual awareness in mindfulness practice by focusing on the collapse of the subject-object dichotomy and the illusion of self:

 > [...] when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
 Everything is simply happening.
 Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
-And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
-And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]
+And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self. [@harris-nodate-what]

-Katye and I reach for language which references this similar idea of the experiencing not having, or feeling like a self:
+In our conversations together Katye and I reached for language that describes the dancing in similar ways in which selfhood is somehow compromised or challenged:

 > It does feel like it is happening to me' [as if] 'there isn’t a me doing it.'
 (Simon Ellis, 15 February 2024 am, 29:07–30:59)